 Q. How did Raja Rammohan Roy try to stop the practice of sati?

-Ans: (Women Caste and Reform) Rammohun Roy began a campaign against the practice of sati.
-Rammohun Roy was multilingual.
+Ans: Rammohun Roy began a campaign against the practice of sati.
+Rammohun Roy was well versed in several languages.
 He tried to show through his writings that the practice of widow burning had no sanction in ancient texts.

 Q. Discuss the role of Ishwarchandra Vidyasagar as the social reformer.